Dele Olojede

 Dele Olojede (born 1961) is a Nigerian journalist and former foreign editor for Newsday.
-He is a winner of the Pulitzer Prize for his work covering the aftermath of the Rwandan genocide.
+He is the first African-born winner of the Pulitzer Prize in International Journalism for his work covering the aftermath of the Rwandan genocide.
 He serves on the board of EARTH University, in Costa Rica, and of The Markup, the New York-based investigative journalism organization focused on the impact of large tech platforms and their potential for human manipulation.
 He is the founder and host of Africa In the World, a hearts and minds festival held annually in Stellenbosch, in the Cape winelands of South Africa.
 He was a patron of the Etisalat Prize for Literature.

 Biography

 Olojede was born in January 1961 in Modakeke, Nigeria.
 He was the 12th of 28 children.
 In 1982, he began his journalism career at the National Concord in Lagos, a newspaper owned by aspiring political figure Moshood Abiola.
 Olojede left the paper in 1984 after he became concerned that Abiola was using the paper to advance his personal political ambitions.